 About the seeds we steward...

-OPH – Open Pollinated Heirloom seeds are from plants that have been isolated from other varieties of their species within a pre-determined distance.
+Open Pollinated Heirloom seeds are from heirloom plants that have been isolated from other varieties of their species within a pre-determined distance.
 Time, mechanical isolation and bagging techniques may have been used to assure the seeds reproduce true to their parents.

-OP – Our Open Pollinated seeds have the potential for more genetic diversity – and even the extra productivity said to come with F1 Hybrids.
+Open Pollinated seeds have the potential for more genetic diversity - and even the extra productivity said to come with F1 Hybrids.
 Plants within the same species and genus may be cross-pollinated by bees.
 Our seeds are not “hybrid” in the sense of being produced through controlled pollination — often with highly inbred lines — by modern plant breeders.
 Hybrids are typically developed for large-scale high input agricultural production systems.
 In other words, we do not sell plants or seeds from F1 hybrids.
 However, natural hybridization — the crossing of genetically distinct parents, both within and between populations, varieties, and species — has been important in crop diversity throughout history.
 It is a natural process, resulting from open-pollination, and one that farmers have often used to their advantage.
-Thus, hybridization in this larger sense is likely reflected in the genetic make-up of some of our seed.
 These we call Open Pollinated (OP).

-- Have taken the Safe Seed Pledge to avoid Genetically Modified Seeds and/or
+- Have taken the Safe Seed Pledge to commit that they are not genetically modified.

 - Are committed to the stewardship practices that we are committed to: Organically gardened/farmed; using permaculture principles and ecologically protective policies.
 To be frank, we don't ever use chemicals.
 Period.

 - We enrich the soil with compost.

 OP - Red Cherry Tomato (hardy and drought-tolerant)